- Mahboubian Family Trust

 Abraham Davis's stylish Moorish Market, built in 1905 near to London's Brick Lane, was intended to lure in local street traders.
 However, it was a financial disaster and closed in 1909, some of the market becoming the Scammell lorry factory for a short while.
 It has been now converted into stylish offices, 30,000 sq ft of new floor space having been created behind it.
 The two buildings are separated with an internal street enlivening the space.

-The building was extensively modelled to optimize the thermal performance, reduce carbon emissions, and ensure that the solar overheating did not take place.
+The building was extensively modelled to optimize the thermal performance, reduce carbon emissions, and ensure that solar overheating did not take place.
 The south-facing façade, the one most exposed to direct sunlight, is wrapped in corten louvres, which can be manually closed to give effective solar control for upper floors.
-The boundary wall combined with the tree foliage renders a large part ground floor in shade for much of the day, and modelling confirmed that it was the thermal insulation values rather than solar properties which were the significant factor for glazing on the ground, first and second floor.
+The boundary wall combined with the tree foliage renders a large part ground floor in shade for much of the day, and modelling confirmed that it was the thermal insulation values rather than solar properties which were the significant factor for glazing on the ground, first, and second floor.
 The same applied to the north elevation, which was not subject to direct sunlight due to its orientation.
 Only on the exposed third floor was it necessary to specify solar control glazing.

 Air-Source Heat Pumps